scrogson/no-way-jose/README.md

 > Rust NIF for JWT signing

 ![](https://github.com/scrogson/no-way-jose/workflows/CI/badge.svg)

 ## Features

-In its current state, this library only supports signing JWTs using the `RS512` algo with an RSA private key.
+In its current state, this library only supports signing JWTs using the `RS512` algo with a DER encoded RSA private key.

 ## Installation

-If [available in Hex](https://hex.pm/docs/publish), the package can be installed by adding `no_way_jose` to your list of dependencies in `mix.exs`:

 ```elixir
 def deps do